-The prototype of hand-held mini-mobile heartlung machine is the result of many years of experience with small machines which would be able to keep patients alive until further treatment at hospital was possible.
-Without access to power-supply.
+The prototype of hand-held mini-mobile heartlung machine was the result of many years of experience with small machines which would be able to keep patients alive until further treatment at hospital was possible.

 The driving-force in this project, have been chief-physician Benedict Kjaergaard, Aalborg- and Aarhus UH, Aalborg and Aarhus in Denmark.

 Translation: Aarhus UH has received the Award ELSO (Extracorporeal Life Support Organisation) Worldwide accepted, Benchmarking delivery of institutional ECMO support.
 Advocating got technological and industry-based ECMO delivery and device.

 Acknowledgement of Aarhus UH:

 Received 4 pc. donations from Medtronic, based in USA.
 Testing the mini-mobile heartlung machine vs. the stationary machine.
 Aarhus UH is in the future going to use the mini-mobile machine even more.

 Translation: Chief physician Benedict Kjaergaard and his staff often save life where other doctors with staff have give up.

 Prototype of Catoli One is always packed for outgoing purpose “pronounce kjaergaard”.
 We never know what we are called fore.
 He later received the decoration by the royal queen “Knight of Dannebrog”

 Regarding the prototypes: “Prototypen af Mini-mobil hjertelunge maskine redder ikke kun livet for hypothermia patienter, men har også vist sig at være utrolig effektiv ved andre hjertesvigt patienter.”